ohjay/turtledraw/README.md

 ![examples 5, 19, 27, 32, 37](out/comparisons/examples0.jpg)
 ![examples 4, 6, 7, 16, 12, 23](out/comparisons/examples1.jpg)

-The parameters can make a big difference in the style and quality of the output, as evidenced here:
+**Note:** the parameters can make a big difference in the style and quality of the output, as evidenced below.
 ![example 41](out/comparisons/example41.jpg)